CAPABILITIES

 SCOPE & DIVISION ANALYSIS

-We map the no-man's-land between divisions — the work every sub assumes someone else carries, the allowance that typically runs $400K short of actual cost, and the interface obligation between trades that becomes an RFI six weeks after award.
-Scope gaps that surface here get priced; the ones that don't get absorbed.
+We map the no-man's-land between divisions — the work every sub assumes someone else carries, the allowance priced well below the scope it's meant to carry, and the interface obligation between trades that becomes an RFI six weeks after award.
+Scope gaps that surface here get priced.
+The ones that don't get absorbed.

 SYSTEMS INTELLIGENCE